lucasg321/crypto-consulting/README.md

 Architecure Thoughts:

 Use GCP app Engine, container and SQL for now.
 When scaling there are a few things to think about.
 If we have core regions that seem to use the app we can use a load balancer to direct traffic to a US and Europe version.
-Or even have multiple witihn a continent like East and West, etc. Can create read copies of the DB.
+Or even have multiple DBs within a continent like East and West, etc. Can create read copies of the DB.
 Writing only occurs when booking a meeting or creating a user profile, therefore reading will be much more common.
-Multiple read copies of the DB will enable faster reading from the DBs especially if cognizant of location.
+Multiple read copies of the DB will enable faster reading from the DBs especially if we are cognizant of location.

 ### Pictures: